abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/or_tools.rst

 ..  only:: draft

-    The Google *or-tools* open source library was publicly released on September 2010.
+    The Google *or-tools* open source library was publicly released in September 2010.
     Since then it has evolved to a huge project containing more than 65K lines of code written in ``C++``!
 The constraint programming part
     - including the important vehicle routing engine  - has the lion's share with approximatively 55K lines of code.